We work with stores that sell entertainment equipment like TV's, radios, audio sound systems, projectors, speakers, CD and DVD players.

 - Parking lots and sidewalks: Repair cracks and potholes immediately.
 Keep them clear of ice and snow.
 Make sure that exterior lighting is adequate.

 - Do you offer setup and delivery services?
 Then there is a chance that your client's property may be damaged.

-- Shoplifters: You have tremendous risk with apprehending and detaining suspected shoplifters.
+- Shoplifters: You have a tremendous risk with apprehending and detaining suspected shoplifters.
 Install a CCTV camera system to record what happened.
 Train your employees how to respond safely.